cmakler/kgjs/docs/drag.md

 </div>

 You can attribute multiple drag commands to a single object, such as a point.
-See how two different drag commands could be applied to our point example from above, now with one in the x-direction:
+See how two different drag commands could be applied to our point example from above, now with drag ability in the x-direction:

 <div width="500" height="425" class="codePreview">